Yang-Wang-2020/ProSmith/README.md

 wget https://zenodo.org/records/8182032/files/data.zip
 ```

-Afterwards, this repository should have the following strcuture:
+Afterwards, this repository should have the following structure:

     ├── code
     ├── data